yuanyajie/git_cheatsheet/getting_repo.md

 -   Cloning a repo:

         git clone repo_url
--   Adding a new file:
+-   Adding a new file or stage some change:

         git add new_file
 -   Commit a change: